contentful/contentful.js/TYPESCRIPT.md

 ```

 #### Limitation

 The different response types are determined based on [client chains](./README.md#chained-clients).
-So far, these are implemented for `getEntries` and `getEntry`.
-Other methods returning entries (e.g. `parseEntries` and `sync`) or methods that can have localized responses (e.g. `getAssets` and `getAsset`) still rely on the previous implementation, and might not always have correct response types.
+So far, these are implemented for `getEntries`, `getEntry`, `getAssets` and `getAsset`.
+Other methods returning entries (e.g. `parseEntries` and `sync`) or methods that can have localized responses still rely on the previous implementation, and might not always have correct response types.

 ## Generating type definitions for content types

 It is recommended to define field types for all your content types.
 This helps the type system to infer all possible query keys/value types for you.
 Doing this manually is cumbersome, but do not worry!
 There are several OSS projects out there to generate type definitions for Contentful content types:

 - [cf-content-types-generator](https://github.com/contentful-userland/cf-content-types-generator)